NCT05675449

 How does this study medicine work?

-Carfilzomib is known to block actions of certain proteins which can kill the myeloma cells.
+Part 1 only: Carfilzomib is known to block actions of certain proteins, and this can kill the myeloma cells.

-Dexamethasone is used in the treatment of multiple myeloma as an anti-inflammatory to reduce the number of white-blood cells moving to the myeloma cells, it can also potentially kill the myeloma cells.
+Part 1 only: Dexamethasone is used in the treatment of multiple myeloma as an anti-inflammatory to reduce the number of white-blood cells moving to the myeloma cells; it can also potentially kill the myeloma cells.

 What is Informed Consent?